-Figure 10 and Figure 11 show commuting patterns for market area employment in 2014.
-The area is Each day, some 26,000 workers commute into the market area for work, while over 40,000 commute from homes in the market area to workplaces outside.
+Figure 9 and Figure 10 show commuting patterns for market area employment in 2014.
+Each day, some 26,000 workers commute into the market area for work, while over 40,000 commute from homes in the market area to workplaces outside.
 Approximately 5,700 market area residents have relatively easy commutes, with jobs also inside the market area.